 Forget the beach for spring break this year.
 Instead think European capitals of culture.
 We asked our Trusted Travel Experts (many of whom bring their children on scouting trips to test out family-friendly options): What are your favorite cities in Europe for travelers with kids?
 Now we’re sharing their insights with you.
 Remember that spring is the ideal time to explore these spots with your little ones, since you’ll find more agreeable weather and thinner crowds than in summer.

-The fantastic public transportation network is what puts Berlin over the top as a family destination, says Gwen Kozlowski Trusted Travel Expert for Central Europe.
-“The Berlin Welcome card provides 72 hours or 5 days of unlimited transportation on the metro, S-Bahn (elevated train), and city buses.
-Every place of note in the city is well served by public transportation, and each card covers one adult and three kids up to 14 years old, so getting around as a family is easy and a good value.”
-Kozlowski often puts families at the Adina Hackescher Markt hotel, where a two-bedroom suite costs less than a standard room in many of the city’s five-star accommodations.
+The fantastic public transportation network is what puts Berlin over the top as a family destination, says Gwen Kozlowski, Wendy’s Trusted Travel Expert for Central Europe.
+“The Berlin Welcome card provides from 48 hours to 6 days of unlimited transportation on the metro, S-Bahn (elevated train), and city buses.
+Every place of note in the city is well served by public transportation, and each card covers one adult and three kids 6 to 14 years old (children under 6 are free), so getting around as a family is easy and a good value.”
+Gwen often puts families at the Adina Hackescher Markt hotel, where a two-bedroom suite costs less than a standard room in many of the city’s five-star accommodations.
 Expose your kids to history at the Checkpoint Charlie House—but only later in the day, she advises, after all the tour buses have left.

 What European cities would you add to this list?

 Be a smarter traveler: Read real travelers’ reviews of Wendy’s WOW List and use it to plan your next trip.
 You can also follow her on Facebook, Twitter @wendyperrin, and Instagram @wendyperrin, and sign up for her weekly newsletter to stay in the know.